kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 kubectl provides autocompletion support for Bash and Zsh, which can save you a lot of typing!

-Below are the procedures to set up autocompletion for Bash and Zsh.
-For Bash, it furthermore makes a difference whether you use Linux or macOS.
+Below are the procedures to set up autocompletion for Bash (including the difference between Linux and macOS) and Zsh.

 {{< tabs name="kubectl_autocompletion" >}}